AlexisFerrandis/FerrandisAlexis_P4_27092021/README.md

 -   Minify files to remove unnecessary characters and make them lighter.

 -   By compressing with Gzip, it is possible to considerably reduce the loading time of the site.
 It is one of the most efficient compression methods, reducing response time by up to 70%.

+## Lighthouse results

+-   In the report repository.

 ## Before